JasonBock/BenchmarkInvestigations/README.md

 This is a test to see what `checked` does to performance.

+## `ServiceControllerTests`

+This tested "interesting" `Guid` parsing code I found at a client.
+The service and controller layers are mimicked in the test.

 ## `StringOperations`

 This looks to see if calling `Contains()` before `Replace()` helps.